Harry-htr/leargit/readme.txt

 change 7:git 5;

-this is master branch,test ct
+this is master branch,test ct.oh ! this franch